 All faculty members and planners participating in continuing medical education activities sponsored by UHMS are expected to disclose to the participants any relevant financial relationships with commercial interests.
 Full disclosure of faculty and planner relevant financial relationships will be made at the activity.

-The Undersea & Hyperbaric Medical Society designates this enduring materialactivity for a maximum of 20 AMA PRA Category 1 CreditsTM .
+Physician CME: The Undersea & Hyperbaric Medical Society designates this enduring material for a maximum of 20 AMA PRA Category 1 CreditsTM .
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nursing/RRT: This enduring material is approved for 20 contact hours provided by Florida Board of Registered Nursing/RRT Provider #50-10881.

-NBDHMT: this enduring material is approved for 15 Category A and 5 Category B credit hours by National Board of Diving and Hyperbaric Medical Technology, 9 Medical Park, Suite 330, Columbia, South Carolina 29203.
+For NBDHMT: This enduring material is approved for 16 Category ‘A’ and 4 Category ‘B’ credit hours by National Board of Diving and Hyperbaric Medical Technology, 9 Medical Park, Suite 330, Columbia, South Carolina 29203